vlamai/notes/_articles/Lecture 03 - Database Storage (Part I).md

 Unique Identifier:

 - Each tuple in the database is assigned a unique identifier.
-- Most common:pageid+ (offsetorslot).
+- Most common:pageid+ (offset or slot).
-- An applicationcannotrely on these ids to mean anything.
+- An application cannot rely on these ids to mean anything.

 Denormalized Tuple Data:If two tables are related, the DBMS can “pre-join” them, so the tables end up on the same page.
 This makes reads faster since the DBMS only has to load in one page rather than two